-Agents must use the forms that are customary to the MLS or REALTOR[®] Board where the Agent is a member.
+Agents must use the most current forms that are customary to the MLS or REALTOR® Board where the Agent is a member.
 These forms are normally provided via an MLS or Board intranet of some type.
+Agents must use any applicable regulatory documents required by federal and state agencies.